telerik/blazor-docs/components/card/actions.md

 </TelerikCard>
 ````

->tip Icon buttons in the CardActions area will expand horizontally and vertically, if the `Layout` is `Stretched` or if the `Orientation` is `Vertical`.
+>tip Icon buttons in the CardActions area will expand horizontally and vertically, if the `Layout` is `Stretch` or if the `Orientation` is `Vertical`.
 If this is not desired, check this knowledge base article: [CardAction Icon Buttons Are Too Big]({%slug card-kb-icon-buttons-too-large%}).

 ## See Also